And Then There Were None (1974 film): Plot

 Because Vera refuses to confess to her guilt, as the other four have, Dr. Armstrong becomes suspicions of Vera and has her locked in her room.
-Hugh comes to Vera's room during the night and gives her his gun.
-Vera reveals that she never escaped justice for a murder.
-Her sister committed the murder, but Vera took the blame, to protect her.
+Hugh goes to Vera's room during the night and gives her his gun.
+Vera tells him that her sister committed the murder she is accused of, and Vera covered for her.
 Her sister killed herself afterwards.
-Hugh reveals that he is in fact Charles Morley.
-The real Hugh Lombard was his best friend, and also committed suicide after the crime of which he was accused.
-Charles found Hugh's invitation among his belongings while clearing them after his death, and likewise took his friend's place, hoping to learn more about what caused Hugh to take his life.
+Hugh reveals that he is in fact Charles Morley and that the real Hugh Lombard was his best friend, who also committed suicide after the crime of which he was accused.
+Charles found Hugh's invitation among his belongings while clearing them after his death, and took his friend's place, hoping to learn what caused Hugh to take his life.

 The next morning, Dr. Armstrong is nowhere to be found.
 A search of the ruins leads to Blore being pushed off a ledge to his death.
-Vera and Charles assume Dr. Armstrong is the killer, but are then shocked to find Dr. Armstrong's corpse in the ruins.
-He has been dead for hours.
-They realise they are the only two remaining.
-Vera shoots at Charles.
+Vera and Charles assume Armstrong is the killer, but then find his corpse in the ruins and that he has been dead for hours.
+Thinking they are now the only two remaining, one of them must be the killer.
+Vera shoots Charles.

 Vera returns to the hotel, where she finds all the furniture covered in sheets again, except for a chair with a noose above.
 She finds Judge Cannon very much alive.
-He reveals that he tricked Dr. Armstrong into helping him fake his "murder".
+He reveals that he tricked Dr. Armstrong into helping him fake his "death".
 He explains his desire to seek perfect justice and perform his duty as an executioner of the guilty.
-Judge Cannon tries to convince Vera to hang herself, to avoid spending the rest of her life in jail, since the authorities will assume she is the obvious murderer, as the only remaining guest alive.
-Judge Cannon drinks poison and prepares to die, only to see Charles appear, alive.
-Cannon chokes on the poison and realises before he dies that his scheme has been foiled.
-With Cannon dead, Vera and Charles are picked up by a helicopter as the tape recording is replayed by someone.
+Cannon tries to convince Vera to hang herself, to avoid spending the rest of her life in jail, since the authorities will assume she is the obvious murderer, as the only remaining guest alive.
+Cannon drinks poison, only to see Charles appear, alive.
+Having assumed that Vera had shot and killed Charles, Cannon chokes on the poison.
+With Cannon dead, Vera and Charles are picked up by a helicopter as the tape recording replays over the end credits.